Last August we embarked on a challenge where we spent zero dollars for 30 days.

 This is where you prioritize your needs, if or when the times comes and you’re forced to make a decision between gas in the car or toilet paper.

-This bridge will also help you see how aggressive you need to be with making up the difference between A and B.
+This bridge will also help you see how aggressive you need to be with making up the difference between 1 and 2.

 4. Fill in the Gaps with Creativity

-Depending on how far your B is from your A, you might have to get pretty creative with making ends meet.
+Depending on how far your 2 is from your 1, you might have to get pretty creative with making ends meet.
 Remember that you can sell things, work odd jobs or whatever else you can think of to earn extra income above and beyond your normal salary – to help you out this month.
 But there are other options too, if we think outside the box.

 Here are a few ideas to get your creative juices flowing:

 - buying just one of something instead of 20 (yes, 20 is the better deal, but 1 costs less and might be all you need)

 - trading your abundance with friends (have a lot of rice but need toiletries?)